Learn more about different types of HVAC systems while thinking about your building’s needs.

 Industrial HVAC systems in commercial buildings provide the same basic functions and serve similar purposes.
 The biggest difference is that commercial buildings are typically larger and serve different capacities.
 Hospitals, restaurants, warehouses, factories, and other types of commercial buildings have different needs in terms of temperature and airflow regulation.

-Industrial buildings that involve manufacturing or heavy industry might require higher or cooler temperatures for certain rooms as can server rooms and other specialized facilities.
-In comparison, commercial buildings like offices and stores generally stay at similar temperatures throughout the building.
+Industrial buildings that involve manufacturing or heavy industry might require cooler temperatures for certain rooms as can server rooms and other specialized facilities.
+In comparison, commercial buildings like offices and stores generally try including heating and cooling throughout the building.

 What is the Best HVAC System for My Commercial Building?